 1) Recognizing The Abundance (NOT Scarcity) That Actually Surrounds Us

 My preferred definition of permaculture, also attributed to Ethan Roland, is “a design science that aims to improve ecosystems while meeting human needs.”
 Abundance is a central tenet of permaculture.
 In fact permaculturalists design to create abundance.
 This stems from the abundance that is observed in nature.
 There’s no scarcity or waste in nature.
-For example, dead leaves fall off trees and add humus enriching the soil into which they decompose.
+For example, dead leaves fall off trees enriching the soil into which they decompose.
 Nature provides the ultimate model of a closed-loop system.

 We do not live in scarcity.
 The problem is poor distribution of resources combined with an inability to see beyond our current frame of reference.
 A perfect example of this are the dumpsters in the United States that overflow with still edible food and other usable items.
 As I highlighted in one of my earlier posts on my waste stream diversion activities, there are a variety of economic incentives and disincentives, which prompt grocery stores, restaurants, hotels, and many other institutions to fill their dumpsters (and trash compactors) with still edible food instead of finding ways to distribute it to those in need or at the very least get it to people and organizations, which could compost the food waste.
 Similar (dis)incentives influence retail stores and even thrift stores to line their dumpsters and compactors with still usable items as well.